WWE Network (Canada)

-WWE Network was an English language specialty television channel programmed by United States–based professional wrestling promotion WWE, a subsidiary of TKO Group Holdings, and distributed to Canadian television service providers by Rogers Sports & Media.
+WWE Network was an English language specialty television channel programmed by United States-based professional wrestling promotion WWE, a subsidiary of TKO Group Holdings, and distributed to Canadian television service providers by Rogers Sports & Media.
 Its programming consisted entirely of the linear feed offered as part of the WWE Network video streaming service.

-Due to WWE's new international distribution agreement with Netflix coming into effect, the network ended operations on January 2, 2025.
+Due to WWE's international distribution agreement with Netflix coming into effect, the Network ended operations on January 2, 2025.

 History and distribution

 On July 31, 2014, Rogers Communications announced a ten-year agreement with WWE, making Rogers the exclusive distributor of WWE programming in Canada through 2024.
 In addition to Rogers' Sportsnet 360 retaining exclusive rights to WWE's weekly programming (excluding certain reality series aired at the time by E! and its Canadian counterpart), Rogers secured the Canadian distribution rights to WWE Network, a streaming service that had launched in the U.S. the preceding year which included live access to the promotion's monthly pay-per-view events.

 Rogers initially launched what it called a "preview" of WWE Network on August 12, 2014, using a dedicated channel within the existing Sportsnet PPV licence, similar to how Rogers initially distributed the Sportsnet World service.
 The channel was initially offered on a subscription basis on Rogers Cable and, according to Rogers, had been offered to all other cable, satellite, and IPTV service providers across Canada.
 Rogers has indicated that other providers had shown interest in carrying the channel, but that negotiations were ongoing and might "take some time".

 Meanwhile, Rogers sponsored an application by WWE to the Canadian Radio-television and Telecommunications Commission (CRTC) to add the U.S.-produced WWE Network linear channel as a non-Canadian programming service authorized for distribution, which would ultimately replace the Rogers-operated PPV channel.
 This application was published on September 10, 2014, and was open for public comment until October 10.

 Rogers' agreement allowed it to control how the WWE Network would be distributed in Canada, and the company said it would not immediately make it available on an over-the-top (OTT) basis, requiring subscribers to go through a service provider such as Rogers.
 However, Rogers did not rule out making it available via OTT in the future.

 On November 26, 2014, the CRTC approved adding the WWE Network to the list of non-Canadian programming services authorized for distribution.
 Rogers confirmed that the WWE Network service that it proposed to distribute in Canada would broadcast the same content as that broadcast by the WWE Network service in the United States and that the service would complement its other offerings, such as various sporting programs on Sportsnet 360 and live events on pay-per-view.